ClaudiaRojasSoto/Final-Capstone-Back-End/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+- Behance and Murat Korkmaz for the [original design](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign)
 - Microverse for providing the opportunity to learn in a collaborative environment.
+- React.js Documentation for valuable resources on React development.
- - GitHub Docs for providing a wealth of information on Git and GitHub.
+- GitHub for version control and collaboration tools.
- - Pablo Bonasera: .
- - Claudia Rojas: .

 <p align="right">(<a href="#readme-top">back to top</a>)</p>